 - Put a contact form in a visible place on the landing page.

-- Publish the page and post the link to it on your social media – let your friends and family sign up to your list.
+- Publish the page and post the link to it on your social media – let your friends and family sign up for your list.

 - Using our email creator, make an automation message that will welcome your new contacts.